NomicFoundation/hardhat/docs/src/content/ignition/docs/getting-started/index.md

 ## Overview

-Hardhat Ignition is a declarative smart contract deployment system.
-It allows you to define smart contract instances, their relationships, and operations you want to run on them, and it takes care of deployment and execution.
-This means focusing on what you want to do, and not in how to do it.
+Hardhat Ignition is a [declarative](https://en.wikipedia.org/wiki/Declarative_programming) system for deploying smart contracts on Ethereum.
+It enables you to describe smart contract instances, identify their dependencies, and establish the operations to run on them.
+By taking over the deployment and execution, Hardhat Ignition lets you focus on creating the desired contract functionality and outcomes instead of getting caught up in the deployment details.

-When using Hardhat Ignition, you define your deployments using Ignition Modules.
-An Ignition module is an abstraction you use to describe the system you want to deploy.
-Each Ignition Module groups a set of smart contract instances of your system.
+In Hardhat Ignition, deployments are defined through Ignition Modules.
+These modules serve as abstractions, helping you outline and describe the system that you want to deploy.
+Each Ignition Module encapsulates a group of smart contract instances and operations within your system.

-You can think of Ignition Modules as similar to JavaScript modules.
-In JavaScript, you create a module to define functions, classes and values, and export some of them.
-In Hardhat Ignition, you create a module to define smart contract instances and operations, and export some of those contracts.
+You can think of Ignition Modules as being conceptually similar to JavaScript modules.
+In JavaScript, you create a module to group definitions of functions, classes, and values, and then you export some of them.
+In Hardhat Ignition, you create a module where you group definitions of smart contract instances and operations, and you export some of those contracts.

-Creating a module doesn't interact with the Ethereum network.
-Instead, once your modules are defined, Hardhat Ignition will deploy them.
+Creating a module doesn't lead to an interaction with the Ethereum network.
+After your modules are defined, then you can ask Hardhat Ignition to deploy them.

-Using this declarative approach gives Hardhat Ignition more freedom to decide how to execute your deployment, which it uses to carefully execute things in parallel, handle and recover from errors, continue failed and partial deployments, and even resume a deployment after you modified or extended your modules.
+This declarative approach provides Hardhat Ignition with the autonomy to determine the best way to execute your deployment.
+It leverages this advantage to execute steps in parallel, manage and recover from errors, resume interrupted or partial deployments, and even adapt to modifications in your modules.

-This guide will teach you how to install Hardhat Ignition into an existing Hardhat project, define your first module, and deploy it.
+This guide will walk you through the steps to install Hardhat Ignition into an existing Hardhat project, define your first module, and deploy it.

 :::tip